 SUTD Associate Professor Stylianos Dritsas, a co-author of the paper, added: ”Close proximity and deep integration of production and consumption cycles inspired by biology within urban ecosystems may not only influence the way we inhabit the cities of tomorrow but also upstream envision, design and build them.”

-We are at the point where the earth can’t take much more of our wastes. any effort to remove the wastes we produce from the equation should be applauded.
+We are at the point where the earth can’t take much more of our waste. any effort to remove the waste we produce from the equation should be applauded.